 Like a Rifle

 Alcohol can be compared to a rifle.
-Rifles can provide pleasure and recreation to hunters.
+Rifles can provide pleasure to hunters.
 They can provide an enjoyable sport for marksmen.
 Rifles can provide food, can protect us from those who wish to harm us, and so on.
-However, they can also be used to intimidate people, commit crimes, kill innocent people, and more.
+Yet they can also be used to intimidate people, commit crimes, kill innocent people, and more.

-Research indicates that the moderate drinking saves more lives than its abuse costs.
-Moderate drinkingcan provide many benefits but its abuse can cause many harms.
+Research shows that the moderate drinking saves lives.
+It saves more lives than its abuse costs in lives lost.
+Moderate drinking can provide many benefits but its abuse can cause many harms.

 Therefore, I promote alcohol harm reduction.
 This involves such things as